iammhiru/Evaluating-KOLs-Quality/kubernetes/airflow/charts/redis/README.md

 It's recommended to only change `master.count` if you know what you are doing.
 `master.count` greater than `1` is not designed for use when `sentinel.enabled=true`.

-### Update credentials

-The Bitnami Redis chart, when upgrading, reuses the secret previously rendered by the chart or the one specified in `auth.existingSecret`.
-To update credentials, use one of the following:

-- Run `helm upgrade` specifying a new password in `auth.password`
-- Run `helm upgrade` specifying a new secret in `auth.existingSecret`

 ### Using a password file

 To use a password file for Redis&reg; you need to create a secret containing the password and then deploy the chart using that secret.
 Follow these instructions: